 It all comes down to each plan’s actuarial value (AV).
-The actuarial value of a gold plan is about 80 percent.
-This means that a gold-level health plan will pay an average of 80 percent of all of your covered medical costs each year.
-Because you are only expected to pay 20 percent of your medical expenses in a year, gold plans’ deductibles and other out-of-pocket costs are lower than silver (70 percent AV) and bronze (60 percent AV) plans.
+The actuarial value of a gold plan is 80%.
+This means that a gold level health plan will pay an average of 80% of all your covered medical costs each year.
+Because you are only expected to pay 20% of your medical expenses in a year, gold plans’ deductibles and other out-of-pocket costs are lower than silver (70% AV) and bronze (60% AV) plans.2

-So, if you select a gold plan that is less expensive than a silver plan, you are paying less each month in order to spend less on your yearly medical expenses.
+If you select a gold plan that is less expensive than a silver plan, you are paying less each month in order to spend less on your yearly medical expenses.
 Sounds like a pretty good deal, right?

-Why are gold plan premiums less than silver plan premiums this year?
+Why are gold plan premiums less than silver plans this year?

 There are a few reasons.
-First, cost-sharing reduction (CSR) subsidy payments were eliminated by the government in 2017.3 Cost-sharing reduction subsidies (CSRs) help insurance companies lower out-of-pocket costs for low-income customers who purchase silver plans.
+First, cost-sharing reduction subsidy payments were eliminated by the government in 2017.3 Cost-sharing reduction subsidies (CSRs) help insurance companies lower out-of-pocket costs to low-income customers who purchase silver plans.
 When the funding was terminated, insurance companies needed to find a new way to make up for the financial loss.
-Since CSRs are only applicable to silver plans, most insurance companies decided to increase premiums for only silver plans.
+Since CSRs are only applicable to silver plans, some insurance companies decided to increase premiums for only silver plans.

-Next, other metal-level plans (platinum, gold, and bronze) did not experience the same premium increases.
-This is because they have no tie to CSR subsidies.
+Next, other metal level plans (platinum, gold, and bronze) did not experience the same severe increases to premiums.
+This was because they had no tie to cost-sharing reduction subsidies.

 Gold Plans and Subsidies

-The full-priced premiums above are calculated without any premium subsidies.
+The full priced premiums above are calculated without any premium subsidies.
 Premium subsidies (or premium tax credits) can be used to lower the monthly premium of any metal level plan, including gold.
-To be eligible for a premium subsidy, individuals must be between 100 percent and 400 percent of the Federal Poverty Level.
-For an individual, that’s around $12,000 to $48,000 annually.
-For a family of four, it’s around $24,000 to $97,000 annually.
+To be eligible for a premium subsidy, individuals must be between 100% and 400% of the Federal Poverty Level.
+For an individual, that’s between $12,880 to $51,520 annually.
+For a family of four, it’s between $26,500 to $106,000 annually.4,5